gajus/table/README.md

 The underlying implementation is explained in this [Stack Overflow answer](http://stackoverflow.com/a/32938658/368691).

-Streaming supports all of the configuration properties and functionality of a static table, e.g.
+Streaming supports all of the configuration properties and functionality of a static table (such as auto text wrapping, alignment and padding), e.g.

 ```js
 import {